meiyang-intel/ovmtools/integrated/REAME.md

 binA = /home/1/openvino/bin/intel64/Debug/
 binB = /home/2/openvino/bin/intel64/Debug/
  ```
-### 4. Some parameters
+### 5. Some parameters
-`need_run_benchdnn`:  If you want to run the benchdnn command in the linux command interface,
-please set this parameter to True.
-The premise is that there is a print verbose in the benchmark_app
+`run_times`:  The number of times to run benchmark_app.
+We will take the one with the largest fps to create the output

 ## run tests
 After setting the config.ini